dominickudiabor/droppe-xmas/README.md

 yarn start

-# Frontend pre-assignment—Droppe Xmas 🎄
+# Christmas shopping list s🎄

 Abstract
 You’re building an intuitive cart approval process for parents.
 That is, a flow with high usability for an imaginary christmas gift picking marketplace.
 The primary user persona of your interface will be a 50 year old parent with differing (usually low) levels of tech nativeness.